Created August 13, 2025 · Last Updated

 Who Can Qualify for Conventional Loans?

-Conventional Eligibility: To qualify for conventional mortgages in Wisconsin 2025, you need a credit score of 620+, stable employment for 2+ years, debt-to-income ratio under 43-50%, down payment 3-20%, and adequate cash reserves.
-Primary or secondary residence allowed.
+Conventional Eligibility: To qualify for conventional mortgages in Wisconsin 2026, you need a credit score of 620+, stable employment for 2+ years, debt-to-income ratio under 43–50%, down payment 3–20%, and adequate cash reserves.
+Primary residence, secondary homes, and investment properties allowed.

 Basic Requirements